 Adelaida tells her story in her own voice, weaving childhood memories and scenes from her work as an editor through the events which unfold after her mother’s death.
 Borgo’s writing is visceral and vivid, her narrative gripping.
 Her novel effectively humanises the horrors taking place on the streets of Caracas through the story of one woman.
 In my ignorance, I was not entirely sure how realistic it might be but the chilling disclaimer at the end suggests that several incidents are based on actual events.
 Publishers’ lists are full of dystopian fiction, often depicting post-apocalyptic events, but if you want to see what a real dystopia looks like, this is it.
 In the here and now.

-Susan blogs at A Life in Books (www.alifeinbooks.co.uk) Never, ever leave home without a book, where this review first appeared.
+From Susan Osborne A Life in Books (www.alifeinbooks.co.uk) Never, ever leave home without a book